Budgeting Tips for Teenagers

 Know your expenses

-Projecting your expenses is valuable for several reasons: firstly, it lets you know just how much you have leftover to spend and save.
-Secondly, it gives you a better handle on expenses you may not even know you had – for example, subscriptions that you don’t even use or memberships you forgot to cancel.
-Simply jotting down your expenses could potentially save you hundreds a year, as well as giving you more control over your money.
+Projecting your expenses is valuable for several reasons: firstly, it lets you know just how much you have left over to spend and save.
+Secondly, it gives you a better handle on expenses you may not even know you had – for example, subscriptions you don’t even use or memberships you forgot to cancel.
+Finally, simply jotting down your expenses could potentially save you hundreds a year, as well as giving you more control over your money.

 Create a budget where all your money has a purpose

-A budget doesn’t have to be an exact science, and it can take a couple goes for it to work for you properly.
-But generally understanding where your money is going, and how much you need for your expenses, is an excellent first step.
-From there, you can build up those good habits, and have a lifetime of better financial security than ‘winging it’ could ever provide.
+A budget doesn’t have to be an exact science, and it can take a couple of goes for it to work for you properly.
+But generally, understanding where your money is going and how much you need for your expenses is an excellent first step.
+From there, you can build up those good habits and have a lifetime of better financial security than ‘winging it’ could ever provide.

 Don’t be afraid to seek advice

 Speaking with a parent or teacher may also be an option – but there’s also plenty of help available online.
-There are thousands of budgeting videos and guides on blogs and YouTube, as well as other forms of social media.
-There are whole budget-based communities online too, on platforms like Reddit, for teens over the age of 16.
+For example, there are thousands of budgeting videos and guides on blogs, YouTube, and other forms of social media.
+In addition, there are whole budget-based communities online on platforms like Reddit for teens over 16.